Provisional governorship of José Rondeau: Cabinet

 As soon as he took office, José Rondeau appointed Francisco Giró as the Minister Secretary of Government and Foreign Relations, and was also appointed as interim Minister of Finance and of War.
 On 26 December 1828 appointed Eugenio Garzón as Minister of War.
 When the intention of Rondeau to suppress the military commandancies of the departments, which at that time were led by military officers supporting Lavalleja who was already an important person, Giró and Garzón (Garzón himself supported Lavalleja) expressed their intentions to resign.
 This led to a political crisis where Rondeau even asked the Constitutional Assembly for help by sending them any politician to take office of any of the Ministries.
 At the end the controversy was solved when Rondeau cancelled his plan to suppress the commandancies, and Giró and Garzón returned to their positions.
 On 8 January 1829 Rondeau appointed Francisco Joaquín Muñoz as Minister of Finance, and thus he completed the Cabinet.
 In February 1829 Rondeau appointed Fructuoso Rivera as Chief of the Defense Staff of the Army after a meeting with him, where Rivera offered his support and of the forces under his command, but actually it was another strategy that Rivera leveraged to further build up his political ambitions.
-In August resigned the original ministers and therefore Rondeau designated Rivera as an "universal" minister in charge of all the Ministries.
+In August resigned the original ministers and therefore Rondeau designated Rivera as a "universal" minister in charge of all the Ministries.

 Domestic policy

-On 24 April 1829 the remaining forces of Brazillian Army stationed in Montevideo left the city so by this date ended the Brazillian occupation of Uruguay that until then the rest of Uruguay other than Montevideo was already under Oriental control.
+On 24 April 1829 the remaining forces of Brazilian Army stationed in Montevideo left the city so by this date ended the Brazilian occupation of Uruguay that until then the rest of Uruguay other than Montevideo was already under Oriental control.
 Some days later the Constitutional Assembly moved to Montevideo to meet in the Cabildo and on 1 May also reached the city Governor Rondeau with his Ministers.